An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Community Detection in Stochastic Blockmodels

 \section{Community Detection in Stochastic Blockmodels}

-In network analysis, the problem of \emph{community detection} is to cluster vertices or nodes into \emph{communities} according to their shared connectivity properties.
+In network analysis, the problem of \emph{community detection} is to cluster vertices or nodes into \emph{communities} according to their connectivity properties.
 For stochastic blockmodels, in which nodes belong to latent ground-truth communities or blocks, link connection probabilities are determined solely by their community memberships.
-Traditionally, edges are observed in stochastic blockmodel graphs, whereas nodes' community memberships and their connectivity probabilities are unobserved, whence the impetus for community detection.
-As previously remarked, there are two at least competing forces at play:~(i) the number of vertices, a measure of sample size, whereby having more vertices leads to observing more pairwise edges which improves inference and community recovery, and (ii) the level of global network sparsity, determining how many edges are present in the graph, whereby the presence of few edges amounts to ``sparse observed data'', making it difficult or even impossible to recover communities, say, better than chance.
+Traditionally, edges are observed in stochastic blockmodel graphs, whereas nodes' community memberships and their connectivity probabilities are unobserved, hence the impetus for community detection.
+As previously remarked, there are at least two competing aspects at play.
+One aspect is the number of vertices, a measure of sample size, whereby having more vertices leads to observing more pairwise edges which improves inference and community recovery, while the second aspect is the level of global network sparsity, determining how many edges are present in the graph, whereby the presence of few edges amounts to sparsely observed data, making it difficult or even impossible to recover communities, say, better than chance.
 Various approaches exist for addressing the community detection problem in networks, including but not limited to maximum likelihood estimation, modularity maximization, and spectral clustering.
-Beyond the present paper, a discussion of these and other methods can be found in the existing literature; see \citet{zhao_survey_2017} for a theoretical survey, and see \citet{fortunato_community_2010} for a discussion of practical considerations.
+Beyond the present paper, a discussion of these and other methods can be found in the existing literature.
+See \citet{zhao_survey_2017} for a theoretically focused survey, and see \citet{fortunato_community_2010} for a discussion of practical considerations.

-Matrix factorization approaches to community detection are frequently framed as two-step procedures to obtain estimated community memberships:~first, starting with a generic (similarity) matrix $S$ of dimension $n \times n$ such as an observed adjacency matrix, obtain an $n \times d$ \emph{spectral embedding} of $S$ by taking the $d \ll n$ leading eigenvectors, perhaps scaling them by their corresponding eigenvalues, and then cluster the $n$ rows of this spectral embedding using a clustering method, such as $K$-means. \cref{alg:spectral_clustering} provides a representative example of spectral clustering algorithms but is by no means exhaustive; see \citet{von_luxburg_tutorial_2007} for a tutorial of spectral clustering and extensive additional discussion.
+Matrix factorization approaches to community detection are frequently framed as two-step procedures to obtain estimated community memberships.
+First, starting with an $n \times n$ (similarity) matrix $S$, such as an observed adjacency matrix, obtain an $n \times d$ spectral embedding of $S$ by taking the $d \ll n$ leading eigenvectors, perhaps scaled by their eigenvalues, and second, cluster the $n$ rows of this spectral embedding using a clustering method, such as $K$-means. \cref{alg:spectral_clustering} provides a representative example of spectral clustering algorithms but is by no means exhaustive.
+For a tutorial on spectral clustering and extensive additional discussion, see \citet{von_luxburg_tutorial_2007}.